10 Best Things to Do in Vienna in Winter (Christmas Markets and Beyond)

 About Or Amir

 Hey, I'm Or!
-I'm a passionate traveler with a severe coffee, chocolate, and pastry addiction (or any other carb for that matter).
-I'm always planning my next trip to Spain, Italy, or any other country in Europe, and my goal is to help you make the most of each destination.
+I'm a passionate traveler with a severe coffee, chocolate, and pastry addiction (or any other carb for that matter), and I'm always planning my next trip to Spain, Italy, or any other country in Europe.
+I do have travel FOMO, but I want to make the most of my time in each destination while savoring moments instead of ticking items off the bucket list, and my goal is to help you do the same!

 Reply